-State Farm is well known within the insurance world, mostly due to their popular auto insurance, homeowner’s insurance, and life insurance policies.
-However, the company also offers high-quality renters insurance for consumers who want to protect their personal property but don’t own their home.
+Founded in 1922, State Farm is a household name for its popular auto insurance, homeowners insurance and life insurance policies.
+However, the company also offers quality renters insurance for consumers who want to protect their personal property but don’t own their home.

 If you’re wondering whether you need to purchase renters insurance, it’s smart to take a close look at your personal possessions and how much it would cost to replace them.
-If you have nice clothing, electronics, furniture, and jewelry, there’s a good chance you’ll want a renters insurance policy.
-Of course, it’s also important to understand that renters insurance offers certain coverage for liability, medical payments, and more.
+If you have nice clothing, electronics, furniture and jewelry, there’s a good chance you’ll want a renters insurance policy.
+Of course, it’s also important to understand that renters insurance offers personal liability and medical coverage, among other features.

 State Farm Renters Insurance: Key Takeaways